We have stopped making family entertainers as we are too influenced by West: Varun Dhawan | Entertainment

 While ''Bawaal'' is still under production, ''Bhediya'' is gearing up for a November release.
 The film marks his reunion with producer Dinesh Vijan after their acclaimed 2015 thriller ''Badlapur'' ''From 'Bhediya', one should expect the unexpected.
 Amar is back after 'Stree' and 'Bala', and I am back with Dinesh after 'Badlapur'.
 He is someone who only wants to work with me on the wackiest, darkest ideas.
 It is our passion project and we have gone all out with that film,'' Dhawan said.

-Without divulging details about ''Bawaal'', the actor said he feels blessed to have got the opportunity to collaborate with Tiwari. ''Then there is 'Bawaal', with one of my favourite directors, Nitesh Tiwari.
+Without divulging details about ''Bawaal'', the actor said he feels blessed to have got the opportunity to collaborate with Tiwari. ''Then there is 'Bawaal', with one of my favorite directors, Nitesh Tiwari.
 I was too keen to work with him but didn't know how I would get that opportunity.
 I feel so blessed that it has happened.
-I had an amazing time on set, everyday, because he is such a good human being and an extremely funny person,'' he added.
+I had an amazing time on set, every day, because he is such a good human being and an extremely funny person,'' he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)